Central University of Haryana: Campus

+The campus also promotes sustainability through solar panel installations, rainwater harvesting, waste management systems, and green landscaping.

 Organisation and administration

 Governance

 The president of India is the visitor of the university.

 Departments

-There are 11 Schools (30 Departments) in the university under which Graduation, Post Graduate, M.Phil. and Ph.D. courses are offered.
+There are 8 Schools (35 Departments) in the university under which Graduation, Post Graduate, M.Phil. and Ph.D. courses are offered.
 The admission are entirely through Central University Common Entrance Test commonly known as CUET.
-The available Schools are: